How to keep an HMRC mileage logbook for taxes

 If you want to receive a mileage allowance, keeping a logbook will be necessary.
-How you do that is up to you, but there are some things that no matter which format you choose you must not forget to do.
+How you do that is up to you, but there are things that no matter which format you choose you must not forget to do.
 A customer meeting in another city, a financing discussion at the bank, or a trip to the airport before a business trip – many self-employed individuals and regular employees use a company or personal car for business purposes.
 That is when mileage reimbursement comes into the picture.

 A mileage deduction is a great way to save a little extra tax if you use a vehicle for business purposes.
 However, HMRC will not accept your word for it; to claim this deduction, you must provide proof.
 In other words, a mileage log book (also referred to as a car logbook) is required as proof for all the trips you claim reimbursement for.